ent/ent/doc/md/getting-started.md

 	}
 	log.Println("returned cars:", cars)

-	// what about filtering specific cars.
+	// What about filtering specific cars.
 	ford, err := a8m.QueryCars().
 		Where(car.ModelEQ("Ford")).
 		Only(ctx)